Cross-infection, or cross contamination, occurs when one person spreads an infection to another, either directly or indirectly.

 A working group brought together by the Cystic Fibrosis Trust and including healthcare professionals and experts on microbiology and cross-infection has released new advice to help protect people with cystic fibrosis from catching infection with M. abscessus.

-Read more on Interim cross-infection guidelines to prevent spread of superbug and download the draft guidelines (PDF 94.3KB).
+Read more on Interim cross-infection guidelines to prevent the spread of superbug NTM and download the draft guidelines (PDF 94.3KB).